junxit/us-congress-bills-114/bill.md

 >     - **(A)** state any objections in writing to the Indian tribe;
 >     - **(B)** provide assistance to the Indian tribe to overcome the stated objections; and
 >     - **(C)** unless the Indian tribe brings a civil action under paragraph (2), provide the Indian tribe with a hearing on the record with the right to engage in full discovery relevant to any issue raised in the matter and the opportunity for appeal on the objections raised, under such rules and regulations as the Secretary may promulgate.
->   - **(2)** *Civil actions; concurrent jurisdiction; relief*
+>   - **(2)** *Civil actions*
->     - **(A)** *In general* The district courts of the United States shall have original jurisdiction of a civil action or claim against the appropriate Secretary arising under this section and over any civil action or claim against the Secretary for money damages arising under contracts authorized by this section.
+>     - **(A)** *In general* The district courts of the United States shall have original jurisdiction of a civil action against the appropriate Secretary arising under this section.
->     - **(B)** *Administrative hearing and appeal not required* An Indian tribe may bring a civil action or claim under this paragraph without regard to whether the Indian tribe had a hearing or filed an appeal under paragraph (1).
+>     - **(B)** *Administrative hearing and appeal not required* An Indian tribe may bring a civil action under this paragraph without regard to whether the Indian tribe had a hearing or filed an appeal under paragraph (1).
->     - **(C)** *Relief* In an action brought under this paragraph, the court may order appropriate relief, including—
->       - **(i)** money damages;
->       - **(ii)** injunctive relief against any action by an officer or employee of the United States or any agency thereof contrary to this Act or regulations promulgated thereunder (including immediate injunctive relief to reverse a denial of a plan under this section or to compel the Secretary to approve a plan); and
->       - **(iii)** a writ of mandamus to compel an officer or employee of the United States, or any agency thereof, to perform a duty provided under this Act or regulations promulgated hereunder.
+>     - **(C)** *Relief* In an action brought under this paragraph, the court may order appropriate relief (including injunctive relief to reverse a denial of a plan under this section or to compel an officer or employee of the United States, or any agency thereof, to perform a duty provided under this Act or regulations promulgated thereunder) against any action by an officer or employee of the United States or any agency thereof contrary to this Act or regulations promulgated thereunder.
->   - **(3)** *Burden of proof at hearing or appeal declining contract; final agency action*
->     - **(A)** *In general* With respect to any hearing or appeal conducted under paragraph (1)(C) or any civil action brought under paragraph (2), the Secretary shall have the burden of proving by clear and convincing evidence the validity of the grounds for denying approval of a plan (or portion thereof).
->     - **(B)** *Agency action* Notwithstanding any other provision of law, a decision by an official of the Department of the Interior or the Department of Health and Human Services, as appropriate (collectively referred to in this paragraph as the “Department”) that constitutes final agency action and that relates to an appeal within the Department that is conducted under paragraph (1)(C) shall be made—
+>   - **(3)** *Final agency action* Notwithstanding any other provision of law, a decision by an official of the Department of the Interior or the Department of Health and Human Services, as appropriate (collectively referred to in this paragraph as the “Department”) that constitutes final agency action and that relates to an appeal within the Department that is conducted under paragraph (1)(C) shall be made—
->       - **(i)** by an official of the Department who holds a position at a higher organizational level within the Department than the level of the departmental agency (such as the Indian Health Service or the Bureau of Indian Affairs) in which the decision that is the subject of the appeal was made; or
+>     - **(A)** by an official of the Department who holds a position at a higher organizational level within the Department than the level of the departmental agency (such as the Indian Health Service or the Bureau of Indian Affairs) in which the decision that is the subject of the appeal was made; or
->       - **(ii)** by an administrative judge.
+>     - **(B)** by an administrative law judge.
->   - **(4)** *Application of laws to administrative appeals* Section 504 of title 5, United States Code, and section 2412 of title 28, United States Code, shall apply to any administrative appeals pending on or filed after October 5, 1988, by an Indian tribe regarding a plan under this Act.

 ## § 10.
 Employer training placements

 Section 10 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3409) is amended to read as follows:
+3409), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 10.
 Employer training placements
 >